mattbrand/campconquer/README.md

 1. select the "Gear" worksheet
 1. select "File > Download As > CSV (current sheet)"
 1. save as `db/gear.csv`
-1. locally run `rake db:seed` (or `rake db:setup` to wipe the local DB first)
 1. verify everything locally (`rake spec`, `open http://localhost:3000`, etc.)
-1. `git add db; git push; git push heroku`
+1. `git add db; git push; ./deploy.sh`
-1. `heroku run rake db:seed`

 > `Name` must be unique and remain consistent.
-> NEVER remove or change the short name ("Name") of an item that exists inside a player's inventory or a game that has ever been played
+> NEVER remove or change the short name ("Name") of an item that already
+> exists inside a player's inventory
+> or was used in a game that has ever been played.

-(we may want to add a "disabled" flag to the spreadsheet for that scenario, or "upsert" the seeds instead of wiping them and re-inserting them)
+(We may want to add a "disabled" flag to the spreadsheet for that scenario in order to retire gear.)

-> You may be tempted to edit the gear etc. via the admin interface.
-RESIST THE TEMPTATION.
-Do it through Google Doc / Export CSV / Git or else local demos, staging, etc. will get out of sync with production.

 For paths, similar to above but

 1. use the "Paths" sheet
 1. save as `db/paths.csv`
 1. `git add db; git push; ./deploy.sh` to deploy

-(Path changes are file-only; there is no need to re-seed the database.)

 This should be obsolete soon, but I wrote a little script to convert Matt's path json into tab-delimited format for easy pasting into the gdoc.
 Put the various json files in `db` e.g. `db/bluePaths.json` and then...
 * run `rails r "Path.print_rows('blue', 'defense')" | pbcopy`